 Always (always!) be curious and learning.

 Have a curiosity you haven’t explored yet?
 Do it!
 Have a hobby you want to get better at?
 Work on it!
-Want to learn a new skill that has been lurking in the back of your mind and you “just haven’t had the time”?
+Want to learn a new skill lurking in the back of your mind, and you “just haven’t had the time”?
 Now is the time!